 We didn’t eat out a lot in Pisa because there weren’t a lot of options near our apartment.
 Going into the center for dinner usually meant having to walk 30 minutes in each direction because the buses stopped running at 8:30pm, and in Italy it’s hard to eat dinner before 9pm.
 This total includes a few meals a week at restaurants plus grocery shopping, alcohol, and lots of gelato.
 We averaged 26.21€ per day or 13.11€ per person per day on food over 33 days.

-Total activities spending – 86€
+Cost of activities in Tuscany – 86€

 I guess we do a lot of free things because we almost never spend a lot in this category.
 The steam train from Siena through Tuscany is in this category because it was more entertainment than transportation, and that was 64€ (32€ per person).
 We also spent 8€ (4€ each) to climb a tower in Lucca and 14€ (7€ each) to climb a church in Siena.